Skip to main content

 What you need to know

-Epsom salt contains both sulfur and magnesium, which are beneficial minerals for soil.
-While sulfur can help with plant protein formation, it’s seldom deficient in soil because of acid rain and synthetic fertilizers.
+Epsom salt contains sulfur and magnesium, which are both beneficial minerals for soil.
+But while sulfur can help with plant protein formation, it’s seldom deficient in soil because of acid rain and synthetic plant fertilizers.
 Magnesium, on the other hand, can become scarce due to erosion or depletion of topsoil.
-It helps plants build cell walls and absorb nutrients.
+It specifically helps plants build cell walls and absorb nutrients.

 When a plant doesn’t have enough magnesium, its leaves curl and its growth is stunted.
 Magnesium is also useful for chlorophyll production, which is a critical part of photosynthesis.
 Many gardeners use diluted Epsom salt, which they water directly into the soil or use as a foliage spray.
 So, how can you use Epsom salt in gardening?
 Here are a few ideas for incorporating it into your houseplant care routine.